 Do they actually work?

 Now this is where things get messy (pun intended).
 If you intend to wear Thinx ONLY during your period, we’re talking free-flowing, then girl no!
 They don’t work!
-Do not use Thinx as a tampon replacement or a diva cup replacement.
+Do not use Thinx as a tampon replacement or a menstrual cup replacement.
 Don’t even buy them if that’s what you intend.
 Despite the 20+ reviews on Youtube and via random bloggers, whatever you do, don’t free flow with Thinx if your monthly flow has ever stained or leaked during your entire period life.
 Did you get that?
 If you have ever had a period accident… Ever… Since having your period, then do not free-flow in Thinx.
 Regardless of what every youtuber says.
 There will be blood… visible blood.

 Here’s My Own Personal Experience with Thinx